Punter Humphreys: Military service

-During World War I Humpreys served in the Royal Navy.
+During World War I Humphreys served in the Royal Navy.
 He enlisted in the Royal Naval Volunteer Reserve in 1915 before being posted as an Ordinary Seaman to HMS Thames with the Royal Navy in 1917.
 He transferred to HMS Arrogant in May 1917.
 This was a depot ship for submarines and small craft, and Humphreys was transferred to the Coastal Motor Boats (CMB) of the Dover Patrol and promoted to Able Seaman.

 The CMB units operated from England and from a base near Dunkirk in northern France, patrolling the coastlines and the Dover Straits.
 He was stationed at Dunkirk and took part in the First Ostend Raid in April 1918, the CMB units laying smoke for the less successful element of the Zeebrugge Raid which attacked Ostend.
 He played some cricket whilst with the Navy, including a match in June 1918 for an England XI against the Dominions.
 He left the Navy in February 1918.

 Later life

 Humphreys took a position as cricket coach at Uppingham School after he was demobilised from the Navy in 1919.
 This restricted his playing time for Kent to the school holidays and he only played 11 first-class matches in 1919 and 1920 before he retired from playing cricket professionally.
-In 1929 Lord Harris recruited Humphreys to the position of head coach at Kent, a role he retained until 1948.
+In 1929 Lord Harris recruited Humphreys to the position of head coach at Kent, a role he retained until 1948 when he was succeeded by Claude Lewis.

 Humphreys died in November 1949 at Maidstone in Kent aged 68.